🎓 Edusemi-v4x | Foundational Educational Materials for Semiconductor Product Development

 Memory Technologies – Structure and Selection Guidelines |

-Understand the structure and operation of SRAM, DRAM, FeRAM, MRAM, and NAND; learn to compare them based on speed, non-volatility, endurance, area efficiency, and power consumption; and master integration, selection, and connection methods in SoC design. |
+SRAM, DRAM, FeRAM, MRAM, and NAND architectures, compared by speed, non-volatility, endurance, area efficiency, and power consumption, with a focus on SoC integration, selection, and interconnection. |

 🧩 Chapter 2